About Emergency Medicine department for Harbor UCLA

 To provide innovative, equitable, value-based patient-centered emergency medical care

-through exceptional leadership in medical education, research, and community collaboration.
+Through exceptional leadership in medical education, research, and community collaboration.

 Read More